choihywook/choihywook.github.io/about.md

 ---
 ![Profile Image]({{site.url}}/{{site.picture}})

-<p>My research Interests are navigating semantic disambiguation and cultivating unperceived connectivites among different fields. </p>
+<p>My research Interests are navigating semantic disambiguation and cultivating unperceived connectivites among different fields.
+This would allow researchers to identify other acdemia for collaborations, which will push out the existing boundaries.</p>
 <h2>Research Interests</h2>
 <ul class="skill-list">
   <li>Semantic Disambiguation</li>